 Sure, everyone can read on their own, but what if we made it a challenge to read through a chapter book or two together, over the break?
 Turn it into an experience by adding ambiance, cuddling up under big throw blankets, sitting on pillows near the Christmas tree, and sipping hot chocolate or apple cider.

 One year when I was a nanny, my 5 year old charge dictated stories to me.
 I would write them down and draw simple illustrations for her to color.
 We compiled several of our favorite stories and created a little book.
 Her parents ended up binding several copies for gifts that Christmas.
 I still have my copy, a decade later!
 It was such a fun project and special memento of our time together.
-I love these handmade unlined books for a special one-of-a-kind keepsake!
+I love these lined writing books for kids.

 Invitations to create.